-Kefir and yogurt, sauerkraut and kimchi—none of these foods are exactly new, but most of them have become very trendy in the past decade.
+Kefir and yogurt, sauerkraut, and kimchi—none of these foods are exactly new, but most of them have become very trendy in the past decade.
 Thanks to the latest research on gut health, people began to discover the potential health benefits of fermented products.
-Among these products is kombucha that has occupied supermarket shelves all over the world, gained a significant fan base even in Macau.
-If you are part of the kombucha fan army already or just curious to give it a try, we’ve prepared a list of places of where to find kombucha in Macau.
+Among these products is kombucha that has occupied supermarket shelves worldwide and gained a significant fan base even in Macau.
+If you are part of the kombucha fan army already or just curious to give it a try, we’ve prepared a list of places to find kombucha in Macau.

 What’s all the fizz?

 Kombucha is a fermented tea made with scoby (syntrophic mixed culture of yeast and bacteria).
 Consumed for centuries, it recently started trending in the last 10 years.
 A quick Google search will leave you with thousands of links about why you should add this slightly sour and fizzy drink to your diet.
-Normally, the list of pros includes digestion help, prevention of heart disease and digestion problems, a source of probiotics, antioxidants and more.
-Although to this day there is not enough research to support all the claims, we can be certain that kombucha delivers at least the same health benefits as the tea it’s made of.
-It tastes great as well, adds an original note to cocktails and can be a healthier substitute to beer.
+Usually, the pros include digestion help, prevention of heart disease and digestion problems, a source of probiotics, antioxidants, and more.
+Although there is not enough research to support all the claims to this day, we can be confident that kombucha delivers at least the same health benefits as the tea it’s made of.
+It tastes great, adds an original note to cocktails, and can be a healthier substitute for beer.

 (See featured image)